sharwell/developer.rackspace.com/src/docs/cloud-images/getting-started/index.rst

 Import or export an image
 -------------------------

 Images can be *imported* and *exported* to and from Cloud Files.
-This can be useful for doing your own backups, or for moving images between regions.
+This can be useful for moving images between regions.

 To export an image to Cloud Files: